CHAPTER 3: What Is the CFA Exam and How to Go About It?

 Not so quickly, as it turned out.

-There are still 10 topics to cover before CFA level 2 exam and if you deal with them based on the bulky CFA Curriculum only, you need much more time than a month or two.
+There are still 10 topics to cover before CFA level 2 exam and if you deal with them based on the bulky CFA Curriculum, you need much more time than a month or two.
 I also think that the CFA Institute mock exam included in the exam cost was definitely too little for me to get ready for the real exam experience.

 So, when I had to retake my CFA level 2 exam, I took as much time as I needed to prepare myself.